PsuAstro528/project-mo9899/README.md

 In the Main Outputs directory, we plot the original NEID data with a fitted Blaze background, the NEID data with blaze removed, and the absorption lines that have been fitted by the code.

 ### Installation Instructions
+To install this package, simply clone this github repository into your local directory.
+Then open the Julia environment in this directory and run the command Pkg.instantiate() to install all of the requirements for this package.
+Then run and enjoy!

 ### Testing:
 For testing, we use the fitting algorithm to fit to two artifically created lines:
 * Perfect Line - A line that is defined by a Gauss-Hermite fit is fed into the algorithm (which tries to fit a Gauss-Hermite polynomial), so the fit should be "perfect".